WC Vendors Vs MultiVendorX: Best Choice For New Marketplaces

 WC Vendors has a Stripe Connect add-on that supports three vendor payout options inside its setup: automatic, scheduled, and manual.
 Also, scheduled payouts can be daily, weekly, biweekly, or monthly, depending on your configuration.
 That makes it easier to set a rule like, “We pay every Friday,” then stick to it.
 Vendors usually like that kind of consistency.

-So yes, both can support Stripe Connect payouts.
-The difference you can highlight for a marketplace audience is the “day-to-day admin feel.”
-WC Vendors tends to be easier to position as the “marketplace ops” choice because they present Stripe Connect and payout schedules as a core marketplace workflow, not just a feature toggle.
+So yes, both can support Stripe Connect payouts in this WC Vendors vs MultiVendorX comparison.
+But the difference is in the “day-to-day admin feel.”
+WC Vendors presents Stripe Connect and payout schedules as a core marketplace workflow, not just a feature toggle.
+That makes it easier to set up a payout rhythm your vendors can trust and understand.

 Customization and marketplace control